The Ultimate In Birding Tours

 4 Days Group Size Limit 7

-NEW CALEDONIA, FIJI, VANUATU & SAMOA BIRDING TOUR: OVERVIEW
+NEW CALEDONIA, FIJI, & SAMOA WITH VANUATU & COOK ISLANDS BIRDING TOUR: OVERVIEW

-Birdquest’s combined New Caledonia & Fiji birding tours, which also include Vanuatu and Samoa, take you to the borderlands between Melanesia and Polynesia where, because of our Vanuatu and Samoa birding tour extensions, we explore four different endemic-rich island groups.
+Birdquest’s combined New Caledonia, Fiji & Samoa birding tours, which also include optional extensions to Vanuatu and the Cook Islands, take you to the borderlands between Melanesia and Polynesia where we explore no fewer than five different endemic-rich island groups.
 New Caledonia, in particular, is an essential place to visit if you want to see all the world’s bird families, as it is the sole home of the extraordinary Kagu.
 It would be worth the effort just to see this delightful and charismatic bird, but the islands have a host of other great birds, amidst some beautiful tropical island scenery.

 The words ‘South Pacific’ conjure up images of curving white-sand beaches, sparkling turquoise seas, exotic coral reefs, swaying coconut palms, emerald green hills and soaring volcanoes under deep blue skies.